mcwdsi/OMRSE/docs/odk-workflows/EditorsWorkflow.md

 # Editors Workflow

 The editors workflow is one of the formal [workflows](Workflow.md) to ensure that the ontology is developed correctly according to ontology engineering principles.
-There are many different workflows:
+There are a few different editors workflows:

-1. Local editing workflow
-2. DROID workflow
+1. Local editing workflow: Editing the ontology in your local environment by hand, using tools such as Protégé, ROBOT templates or DOSDP patterns.
-3. Completely automated data pipeline
+2. Completely automated data pipeline (GitHub Actions)
+3. DROID workflow

+This document only covers the first editing workflow, but more will be added in the future

 ### Local editing workflow